duponto/CompareInstagramFollowers/README.md

    - **Format**: JSON
    - **Media Quality**: Low

-8. Confirm and start the download.
+8. Confirm and wait for the data.

-And there you go — your data will be prepared for download.
+And there you go.